Abubakar Tafawa Balewa: Honours

 In January 1960, Balewa was knighted by Her Majesty Queen Elizabeth II as a Knight Commander of the Order of the British Empire.
 He was awarded an honorary doctorate from the University of Sheffield in May 1960.
 He was also awarded an honorary doctorate of laws from the New York University in July 1961.

 Balewa's portrait was placed on the 5 Naira Note.
 The Abubakar Tafawa Balewa University and the Sir Abubakar Tafawa Balewa Bauchi State International Airport in Bauchi was named in his honour.

 Personal life

 Balewa was described as modest and self-effacing.
 At his death, his major assets included his house in Bauchi and a 50-acre farm where he vacationed when he wanted to relax.
-The farm was located on the way to Tafawa Balewa village about nine miles outside Bauchi; many official decisions while in office were taken at the farm.
-Balewa was married to four women who bore him nineteen children.
+The farm was located on the way to Tafawa Balewa village about nine miles outside Bauchi.
+While in office, many official decisions were reportedly taken at the farm.
+Balewa was married to four women, who bore him nineteen children.

 Balewa was buried in Tafawa Balewa's tomb at Bauchi.